jovotech/jovo-framework/output-alexa/README.md

 ### Native Response

-You can add response objects that should show up exactly like this in the Alexa response object using the [`nativeResponse` object](https://github.com/jovotech/jovo-output/blob/master/docs/output-templates.md#native-response):
+The [`nativeResponse` property](https://github.com/jovotech/jovo-output/blob/master/docs/output-templates.md#native-response) allows you to add native elements exactly how they would be added to the Alexa JSON response.

 ```typescript
 {